 Jean-Marc Cerino FR, b.
 1965

-With this technique of painting on and under glass, Cerino reactivates in the present some of the power of these archival documents.
-“Jean-Marc Cerino digs around in details and loses himself in the reserves, the layered densities or the pellucid veils of paint that he obtains by diluting his materials, before subsequently painting the other side, allowing the image to be revealed.
-The background thus provokes the simultaneous appearance and dissolution of the representation.”
-(2) The background that the image calls forth is also the background in which it is caught, into which it recedes.
+Through the technique of painting on and under glass, it is therefore a matter of reactivating, of bringing back to life in the present a part of the power of these archival documents.
+"Jean-Marc Cerino searches through details and loses himself in the reserves, the densities built up in layers or the pellucid veils of paint he obtains through dilution.
+The reverse side is painted in a second stage.
+The transferred image is thus revealed.
+The background will jointly provoke the coming into being and the dissolution of the representation (2)."
+The background that the image calls forth would also be the very background that swallows it up.

 (1) Arlette Farge in her text on Jean-Marc Cerino’s work.
 L’effraction de l’anonyme, exhibition catalogue, Erinnern, Musée de Göppingen & Musée d’Art Moderne de Saint-Étienne Métropole édition, 2013.